jordanogiacomet/AluraFlixAPI/README.md

    ```
    vapor deploy docker-container
    ```

-3. **Siga as instruções do Vapor CLI para configurar a implantação no ambiente desejado**.

 A API será implantada em um ambiente escalável no Laravel Vapor.

 ### Testando no Postman